Key Takeaway

 This article is part of our ongoing medical necessity coverage, with 170 published articles analyzing medical necessity issues across New York State.
 Attorney Jason Tenenbaum brings 24+ years of hands-on experience to this analysis, drawing from his work on more than 1,000 appeals, over 100,000 no-fault cases, and recovery of over $100 million for clients throughout Nassau County, Suffolk County, Queens, Brooklyn, Manhattan, and the Bronx.
 For personalized legal advice about how these principles apply to your specific situation, contact our Long Island office at (516) 750-0595 for a free consultation.

-Medical necessity determinations are particularly important in New York no-fault insurance law because they directly affect whether providers receive reimbursement for their services.
-Courts must carefully evaluate the medical evidence presented by both sides, including peer review reports, expert affidavits, and treatment records.
+Medical necessity determinations are critical in New York no-fault insurance law because they directly determine whether providers receive reimbursement for services.
+Courts must evaluate the medical evidence presented by both sides — peer review reports, expert affidavits, and treatment records.
 When medical opinions conflict, courts typically find that genuine issues of material fact exist, preventing summary judgment and requiring a trial to resolve the dispute.

 The quality and substance of medical evidence varies significantly from case to case, as demonstrated in various medical necessity reversals where seemingly similar evidence has led to different outcomes.